rheiland/xml2jupyter/paper/paper.md

 Many scientific simulation packages use text-based configuration files (hopefully in some standard format) to provide parameter values.
 <!-- For many users, especially novice users, editing such a configuration file can be burdensome. -->
-Xml2jupyter is a Python package that bridges this gap.
+xml2jupyter is a Python package that bridges this gap.
 It provides a mapping between configuration files, formatted in the Extensible Markup Language (XML), and Jupyter widgets.
 Widgets are automatically generated from the XML file and these can, optionally, be incorporated into a larger GUI for a simulation package.
-Users modify parameter values via the widgets and the values are written to the XML configuration file.
-Xml2jupyter has been tested using the PhysiCell [@PhysiCell:2018] simulation software and is being used by students for classroom and research projects.
+Users modify parameter values via the widgets and the values are written to the XML configuration file. xml2jupyter has been tested using the PhysiCell [@PhysiCell:2018] simulation software and is being used by students for classroom and research projects.
 In addition, we use xml2jupyter to help create Jupyter GUIs for PhysiCell-related applications running on nanoHUB [@nanoHUB_2013].

 A PhysiCell configuration file defines model-specific `<user_parameters>` in XML.
-Each parameter element consists of its name with attributes, defining its data *type*, *units* (optional), *description* (optional), and the parameter's default value.
+Each parameter element consists of its name with attributes, defining its data *type*, *units* (optional), *description* (optional), whether the widget should be *hidden* (optional), and the parameter's default value.
 The attributes will determine the appearance and behavior of the Jupyter widget.
 For numeric widgets (the most common type for PhysiCell), xml2jupyter will calculate a delta step size as a function of the default value and this